Review: Mithra Cave Hotel In Cappadocia, Turkey

 I did a ton of research on the best cave hotels in Cappadocia prior to booking at Mithra.
 I’ll talk a little more at the end of this post about the other couple of hotels that made the “short list” for me, and also a few specifics on cost, transportation, and more.

-I loved my time at Mithra Cave Hotel (link here), and wish I could have stayed longer.
 The location is perfect, views from the patio are great, and the rooms were cool (though don’t feel as “authentic” as a cave hotel would be in my mind, but I don’t think that’s unique to this hotel).
 The breakfast buffet was extensive, though that’s not as much of a draw for me…I’m not a big breakfast eater.

 On the “not glowing” side, the service was just fine.
 I maybe had high expectations because I’d seen a lot of reviews mentioning how amazing it was, but I didn’t get much help from the front desk guys in getting questions answered.
 And my bed and pillows weren’t great.